 City Limits magazine recently completed a review of the 18 presidential candidates' stances on urban issues, and the major news is that there is no news.
 Most domestic issues, let alone those related to cities, don't even appear on the candidates' -- or the media's -- radar screens.
 Their article quotes a political scientist who "says 2008 is shaping up as 'yet another gigantic referendum on Bush and Iraq.'"
 The bright spots?
-Opinion
+Blog Post

 This week, the Economist’s cover story, "The trouble with the housing market," details the downward-spiraling "subprime" mortgage market and its potential effects on the U.S. economy.
 The collapsing market certainly poses problems to Wall Street traders and taxpayers in general, but what about the physical toll it's taking on our cities?
 Abandoned, foreclosed homes now increasingly dot the nation's inner ring suburbs, helping spread neighborhood decline out from inner cities, while developers build more homes farther into the urban periphery.
-Opinion
+Blog Post

 The sprawl vs. smart growth and New Urbanism debate is far from a black and white issue.
 Planners must account for the complexities of commutes and demographic patterns when deciding how best to approach land use issues, writes Sriram KhÃ©, PhD, Associate Professor of Geography at Western Oregon University, in this Op-Ed.
 Exclusive